LSEG-API-Samples/Tutorial.MessengerChatBot.JavaScript/README.md

     - ```APPKey```: Your AppKey
     - ```bot_username```: Your Bot username
     - ```bot_password```: Your Bot password
-    - ```recipient_email``` : Your assoicate Eikon messenger email address
+    - ```recipient_email``` : Your associate Eikon messenger email address
 2. Open a command prompt in folder *src* and run the tutorial application with the following command.
     ```
     $>node chatbot_demo_rest.js
     ```
-3. The application then authenticates with [RDP](https://developers.refinitiv.com/refinitiv-data-platform) Authentication service and sends a 1-1 message to your assoicate Eikon message email address.
+3. The application then authenticates with [RDP](https://developers.refinitiv.com/refinitiv-data-platform) Authentication service and sends a 1-1 message to your associate Eikon message email address.
     ```
     Getting RDP Authentication Token
     Successfully Authenticated